 In-store displays of every type do that.
 When you look down an aisle at a store, you see very few product labels.
 The angle is all wrong.
-But the items that are sold on islands or endcaps using cardboard displays not only have the best perspective for would-be buyers, they also have larger logos and lettering than you can put on the product itself.
+But the items that are sold on islands, floor displays, or endcaps using cardboard displays not only have the best perspective for would-be buyers, they also have larger logos and lettering than you can put on the product itself.
 So in terms of the direction and distance from which it’s seen, these displays have a major advantage over plain store shelving.

 Selling When You’re Sold Out:

 An empty shelf is an empty shelf.
 When your product gets some momentum and flies into the customer’s hands, the last thing you want is to lose that energy.
 Word of mouth will send customers looking for you, but if you’ve sold out, they’ll go home empty-handed and might forget they were ever interested.
 Unique in-store displays keep your name out there even when the product is all gone.
 So they prospective buyer might come up empty searching for you, but at least he or she will know where to go on the next attempt.